HomeBUSINESSPOSH Act and Gender Biases: A Complete Study

 It is true that the Act appears to be tilted in favour of women.
 Discussions are still ongoing.
 As the Act solely protects women, men and LGBTQ people continue to face harassment.
 As of present, there is no structure in place under the POSH Act to address such incidents, which ultimately leads to prejudice in the workplace environment.

-Is the POSH Act helpful?
+Is The POSH Act Helpful?

 Despite the fact that the Act was enacted to preserve equality and diversity in companies, it serves no purpose.
 Since it protects no one other than women.
 While some women may feel empowered, others may feel discriminated against.
 What is the solution to this problem?
 Making the corporate POSH policy gender neutral may appear to be a viable approach.
 This means that anyone can register a complaint with the IC (Internal Committee).
 It gives the IC the authority to investigate situations involving both genders.

-Though this appears to be an appropriate approach, there are a few legal issues
+Though this appears to be an appropriate approach, there are a few legal issues:

 The Act forbids gender neutral organizational policies.
 The Act grants the IC the authority of a civil court while investigating issues under the Act.
 This means that IC has the authority of a civil court only when the cases are brought by female employees.
 The powers granted in IC, such as the right to summon complainant, respondent, and witnesses for questioning; demand documents as evidence; or recommend actions once the investigation is done, are solely relevant to a complaint lodged by a female employee.